 In 1642 the Dutch navigator Abel Tasman and his men became the first Europeans to discover New Zealand, but four of the crew were killed in a bloody encounter with the Ngāti Tūmatakōkiri people in Golden Bay.
 When Abel Tasman National Park opened 300 years later, Queen Wilhelmina of the Netherlands agreed to become its patron – a tradition continued by later monarchs.
 In 1992 Queen Beatrix visited the park and was welcomed by Māori in an emotional ceremony.

-At 31 May 2015 New Zealand had 13 national parks, covering 2,882,878 hectares – about 10.7% of the country’s total land area.
-Three are in the North Island, nine in the South Island, and one, Rakiura, covers most of Stewart Island.
-Many of the parks are the result of decades of campaigning by conservationists and recreational groups.
+In May 2019 New Zealand had 13 national parks, covering 2,947,318 hectares – about 11% of the country’s total land area.
+Three were in the North Island, nine in the South Island, and one, Rakiura, covered most of Stewart Island.
+Many of the parks were the result of decades of campaigning by conservationists and recreational groups.

 The first park was Tongariro (1894); the most recent is Rakiura (2002).
 The largest is Fiordland, which at 1,260,288 hectares is one of the world’s great wilderness landscapes; the smallest is Abel Tasman (23,703 hectares), between Tasman Bay and Golden Bay.
 Most are in mountainous and forested areas.